 As already mentioned, Google Chrome Incognito mode is a feature that helps you keep your browsing history and data private from other people that use your device.

 The functionality of Chrome Incognito mode is pretty simple.
-When you switch over to an incognito tab, Google Chrome creates an Incognito browsing session.
+For example, when you switch to an incognito tab, Google Chrome creates an Incognito browsing session.

-You will notice that when you open an Incognito tab, it takes you to a new tab, away from the normal tabs, which you might have left open.
-All the new tabs that you open within the Incognito tab will be part of the same session.
+You will notice that when you open an Incognito tab, it takes you to a new tab, away from the regular tabs you might have left open.
+All the new tabs you open within the Incognito tab will be part of the same session.

 In Google Chrome Incognito mode, the browser does not keep track of your browsing history, cookies, or site data.
 Even the permissions that you give to a particular website aren’t saved.

 Besides, using the Incognito mode also means you will not be signed into any of your accounts.
-You will have to manually enter your credentials to log in to the websites in Incognito mode.
+Therefore, you will have to manually enter your credentials to log in to the websites in Incognito mode.